murilogustineli/murilogustineli/README.md

 I’m a Machine Learning Engineer, currently pursuing a Master’s in Computer Science at [Georgia Tech](https://www.gatech.edu/) focusing on Machine Learning.
 My research interests lie at the intersection of Machine Learning and Representation Learning.
 I am interested in designing models that learn rich, transferable representations efficiently across domains such as **vision**, **language**, and **3D perception**.

-As I complete my master’s in Computer Science (Machine Learning) at [Georgia Tech](https://www.gatech.edu/), I co-lead [DS@GT-ARC](https://dsgt-arc.org/) group and my research spans Vision Transformers, language models, and efficient AI systems for large-scale scientific applications.
+I co-lead [DS@GT-ARC](https://dsgt-arc.org/) group and my research spans Vision Transformers, language models, and efficient AI systems for large-scale scientific applications.

 ## Research
 ### 2025